-(2) Full Threshold, Underwriting, and Architectural Review
+(1) Full Threshold, Underwriting, and Architectural Review

-Following approval of a Minimum Financial and Threshold Review, OHFA analysts will complete a full Threshold and Underwriting Review.
+Prior to this step all correspondence shall be sent only to 4percentcomments@ohiohome.org.
+The analyst will complete a full Threshold and Underwriting Review.
 This review involves a comprehensive analysis of the project's compliance with the most recent Multifamily Underwriting Guidelines and threshold requirements outlined in these Guidelines and compliance with the most recent State of Ohio LIHTC and Housing Development Loan guidelines, if applicable.
 The assigned OHFA analyst will draft a review letter detailing any deficiencies.
-Applicants will have two weeks to cure any outlined deficiencies.
+Applicants will have two weeks to cure any outlined deficiencies, and a subsequent two week follow-up for minor errors and omissions.
 Deficiencies must be cured; otherwise, the application may be rejected.